Winthrop University: Campus

 The university's campus is in the city of Rock Hill, South Carolina.
-The Winthrop College Historic District is listed on the National Register of Historic Places (NRHP), as are Tillman Hall and Withers Building.
+The Winthrop College Historic District is listed on the National Register of Historic Places, as are Tillman Hall and Withers Building.
 The Winthrop University campus has its own zip code of 29733.
 Rock Hill has a total of five historic districts listed on the NRHP.

-Winthrop's campus is divided into two distinct areas: The main campus which houses the academic buildings, residence halls, library and campus center, and the more recently constructed 317 acre Recreational and Research Complex, located about one mile northeast of the main campus.
+Winthrop's campus is divided into two distinct areas: The main campus houses the academic buildings, residence halls, library, and campus center, and the more recently constructed 317 acre Recreational and Research Complex is located about one mile northeast of the main campus.

 Winthrop's main campus has had extensive development since the late 20th century.
-A $12 million Dalton Hall opened in 1999.
+The $12-million Dalton Hall opened in 1999.
 The Courtyard at Winthrop, which features apartment-style residences for students, opened in 2003.
 The Lois Rhame West Health, Physical Education and Wellness Center opened in 2007; it is the new home of the university's physical education department and intramural sports.
-The most recent addition, in 2010, is the DiGiorgio Campus Center, which added a 128000 sqft multi-purpose campus center.
+The most recent addition, in 2010, is the DiGiorgio Campus Center, which added a 128000 sqft multipurpose campus center.
 This features a 225-seat movie theater, food court, campus bookstore, post office, and casual dining.
-The DiGiorgio Center is connected to the West Center via an open-air plaza.
+The DiGiorgio Center is connected to the West Center by an open-air plaza.

-The Research Complex hosts the Piedmont Wetlands Research Project, a golf course (open to faculty, students and alumni), and a world-class disc golf course.
+The Research Complex hosts the Piedmont Wetlands Research Project, a golf course (open to faculty, students, and alumni), and a world-class disc golf course.
 (This has been the site of the United States Disc Golf Championship since its opening in 1999.)